(click + to open sections)

 The major complaint of denture wearers is that their dentures feel loose and unstable.
 This issue is easily corrected by using implants as attachment points to hold the dentures securely in place.
 The patient’s dentures remain removable (as opposed to an All-on-4, which is fixed) and are simply snapped on and off as needed.
 In most cases the patient’s current dentures can be used with only slight modifications.
 Denture stabilization with implants improves the experience of wearing dentures in every way.

 If you have other questions about dental implants or Harrell Dental Implant Center, don’t hesitate to contact us.
-You can reach us by phone at (704) 206-1330, or use the contact form below to submit your questions via email.
+You can reach us by phone at (704) 206-1330, or use the contact button below to submit your questions via contact form.